webability/WAJAF/readme.txt

 V2, build 3 - :
 - Corrected a bug in groupContainer to display correctly the form context when changing the mode
+- groupContainer modified to manage failure errors from the server

 V2, build 2 - 2012-06-21:
 - The prototypes methods have been prepared to be in a non-invasive context but not released